MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 2. Check which of the involved user/s performed the operation.
 Do they normally log into the source computer or are they administrators who should perform such actions?

-3. If yes and the alert gets updated, **Suppress** the suspicious activity.
+3. If yes and the alert is updated, **Suppress** the security alert.

-4. If yes and it should not do this anymore, **Close** the suspicious activity.
+4. If yes and it should not do this, **Close** the security alert.

 5. If the answer to all the above is no, assume this is malicious.